awsdocs/amazon-aurora-user-guide/doc_source/CHAP_AuroraOverview.md

  Aurora includes a high\-performance storage subsystem\.
 Its MySQL\- and PostgreSQL\-compatible database engines are customized to take advantage of that fast distributed storage\.
 The underlying storage grows automatically as needed\.
 An Aurora cluster volume can grow to a maximum size of 128 tebibytes \(TiB\)\.
 Aurora also automates and standardizes database clustering and replication, which are typically among the most challenging aspects of database configuration and administration\.

  Aurora is part of the managed database service Amazon Relational Database Service \(Amazon RDS\)\.
 Amazon RDS is a web service that makes it easier to set up, operate, and scale a relational database in the cloud\.
-If you are not already familiar with Amazon RDS, see the [ *Amazon Relational Database Service User Guide*](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)\.
+If you are not already familiar with Amazon RDS, see the [https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)\.

  The following points illustrate how Aurora relates to the standard MySQL and PostgreSQL engines available in Amazon RDS:
 +  You choose Aurora as a DB engine option when setting up new database servers through Amazon RDS\.